Configuring BGP Neighbors for a Cato Socket

 Showing the Status of the BGP Neighbor

-After you configure the BGP neighbor for the connection, we recommend that you use Show BGP Status feature to test the status of the neighbor and make sure that this dynamic route is working.
+After you configure the BGP neighbor for the connection, we recommend that you use the Show BGP Status feature to test the status of the neighbor and make sure that this dynamic route is working.

 Note